Name Change for Non Citizens

 Once you have a court order granting your new name, or other legally accepted proof of your name being legally changed, complete form I-90, Application to Replace a Permanent Resident Card.
 The form is available as part of your Easy Name Change kit.

 At the time of writing it will cost $540 to replace your green card.
-Note that this is in addition to whatever charge the courts have for a legal name change and it is a separate process.
+Note that this is in addition to whatever charge the courts have for a legal name change (also called a court ordered name change) and it is a separate process.
 You can read more about a court ordered name change on our site.

 If you have had your name changed by court order, you may still travel on a foreign passport issued under a different name, or a LPR card (green card) in the a former name, but you should carry your court ordered name change document with you as you may be asked to prove your identity.

-Unless you have a green card in your new name, you may encounter challenges when opening or changing your accounts into your new name.
+Unless you have a green card in your new name, you may encounter challenges when passing through US customs and immigration, opening new accounts or changing your accounts into your new name.
 Most companies will insist on seeing updated government photo ID along with your court ordered name change document before they can make any changes.
 A delay in changing your green card may result in having different names in different places, which makes proving your identity difficult.
+There is also a lengthy wait to have the green card reissued from when you file your request.

 What about my name in my country of citizenship?